135 points

 In this practice you will be able to run R code straight from your web browser.
 Isn’t it awesome!

-Let’s put a frame on those data….
+Let’s put a frame on those data points….

-The data frame is one type of object in R, and it is extremely useful to represent information as a data frame.
+The data frame is one type of objects in R, and it is extremely useful to represent information as a data frame.
 This R object looks very similar to a spreadsheet in Excel, each column represents a variable, while each row represents an observation.

 In this practice session we will wrangle the data set named ruminationToClean.csv.
 You may download the data set by Clicking Here.
 This is a dataset that was part of a large project that I conducted in Costa Rica in collaboration with a colleague and friend David Campos.
 Participants were high school students from the Central Valley in Costa Rica.
 The aim of this study was to explore the relationship between rumination and depression in teenagers.
 We added metacognitive beliefs to the study, but we will not talk about metacognition in this practice.

 When I say wrangle I mean to manipulate the data set and clean the data.
 In real life, data sets are not perfectly clean.
-Many times we need to delete observations that are extreme (careless answers, mistakes, etc.), or sometimes we need to delete new variables.
+Many times we need to delete observations that are extreme cases (careless answers, mistakes, etc.), or sometimes we need to delete new variables.
 Additionally, we might need to compute new variables.
 We will cover all these topics in this practice using R.

 The package tidyverse is your friend